hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Measuring Your Success on Social Media

 Do you know which social media platforms are getting you business results?
-If you answered no, then you are probably not looking at these platforms’ analytics.
-And if you don’t know what is currently working (and what is not), we can’t improve to make the changes needed to be made.
+If you answered no, you probably are not looking at these platforms’ analytics.
+And if you don’t know what is currently working (and what is not), we can’t improve or make the changes that need to be made.
 Furthermore, if you have a strategy in place for social media, how do you define if it is truly a success?

 “If it doesn’t add value, it’s waste.” – Henry Ford